-Flood Zone Data PFRA Historic Flooding Flood event on the Corrib downstream of Shrule on November 29 th 1999.
+Flood Zone Data NIFM Historic Flooding Flood event on the Corrib downstream of Shrule on November 29 th 1999.
 Comment Predicted flood extents noted from the Black River, which flows through the settlement in a south westerly direction and the Mocorha River which flows in a southerly direction through the settlement into the Black River.
 Lands adjacent to the watercourses are impacted and this includes existing development.
 The river is subject to an OPW Arterial Drainage scheme and it is likely that flood extents are overestimated.
 Climate Change Moderate sensitivity to increase in flows.
 Conclusion Any new development adjacent to the Black River and its Flood Zones should include a site specific FRA that specifically quantifies the water levels and risk.
 The sequential approach should be applied, and Flood Zone A/B preferentially avoided for any highly or less vulnerable development.
 It is noted that the Flood Zone mapping is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.
-Risk can be managed in line with approved MCDP Policy in Chapter 7 of the Written Statement and the guidance provided within Section 7 of this SFRA.
+Risk can be managed in line with approved MCDP Policy in Chapter 7 of this SFRA.